-Dr David Knox, a doctor in Toronto Maple Leaf Medical Clinic, said the patient was a gay man of about 43 year-old man who had been subjected to PrEP two years ago.
-He had an HIV-positive partner who had an undetectable viral load
+Dr David Knox, a doctor at the Toronto Maple Leaf Medical Clinic, said the patient was a gay man of approximately 43 years old who had undergone PrEP two years ago.
+He had an HIV positive partner who had an undetectable viral load

-Two years later in April 2015 he began to have symptoms after a period of exposure to HIV with multiple partners.
-The symptoms were not symptoms seroconversion to HIV classics, but involved an episode of fever with severe abdominal pain enough for him to go to the hospital for a consultation where a reading revealed an inflammation of the colon.
+Two years later in April 2015 he started having symptoms after a period of exposure to the HIV virus with multiple partners.
+The symptoms were not classic HIV seroconversion symptoms, but involved an episode of fever with abdominal pain severe enough for him to go to the hospital for a consultation, where a reading revealed an inflammation of the colon.

-During this time he took his HIV test and regular showed he had HIV, to help a negative test for HIV antibodies, but a positive test for HIV p24 antigen, which shows earlier.
-Their HIV viral load three days later was 28.000 copies / ml - very low for acute HIV infection and suggestive your PrEP had "blunted" viral replication without stopping the infection, or that the virus was highly resistant to drugs and it was replicating weakly.
+During that time he went in for his HIV test and regular showed that he had HIV infection, with help a negative test for HIV antibodies, but a positive test for HIV p24 antigen, which shows earlier.
+His HIV viral load three days later was 28.000 copies / ml - quite low for acute HIV infection and suggestive that his PrEP had "blunted" viral replication without stopping the infection, or that the virus was highly resistant to drugs and was replicating weakly.

-The patient adamantly stated that he maintained excellent adhesion to PrEPde way Dr Knox, calling into question that he may be seeing now a case of real failure in PrEP, ordered more tests. an endurance test was done for all classes of antiretroviral drugs, for your virus patient from a sample taken after a week of their HIV diagnosis.
+The patient firmly stated that he maintained excellent adherence to PrEP in a Dr Knox way, calling into question that he may now be seeing a case of true PrEP failure, commissioned further tests.
+A resistance test was performed for all classes of antiretroviral drugs for your virus patient from a sample taken one week after your HIV diagnosis.

 The other needs explanation.
-The patient was treated in a public health setting center of limited financial resources and their old blood samples had not been saved.
-So that there was no direct way to prove that he had drug levels consistent with high adherence around the time of exposure to HIV.
+The patient was treated at a public health definition center with little financial resources and his old blood samples had not been kept.
+So there was no direct way to prove that he had drug levels compatible with high adherence around the time of exposure to HIV.

 There was an indirect way, however.
-Dr Knox examined a test called "dried blood" spot (DBS) of 20 days patient after he was diagnosed.
-The test point of DBS is that the drug levels within measures red blood cells instead of within the white blood cells that HIV infects or blood plasma.
-The increase much more slowly drug levels in red blood cells, tomando17 days to reach half of its steady-state levels and eight weeks to reach full steady state drug saturated completely. drug levels also rose and regularly are less likely in the short term, with ups and downs. drug levels in the patient were actually DBS 47% higher than the average, suggesting consistent adhesion PrEP during the period covering most of its exposure to HIV.
-If he had been taking the drug since he presented his diagnosis, drug levels would only 47% of the average steady-state level or 31% of their actual level in this patient.
+Dr Knox analyzed a test called the patient's local “dried blood” (DBS) 20 days after he was diagnosed.
+The test point of a DBS is that the levels of the drug inside measure red blood cells, rather than inside the white blood cells that HIV infects, or in blood plasma.
+The drug levels rise much more slowly within red blood cells, taking 17 days to reach half of their steady state levels and a full eight weeks to reach completely saturated steady state drug.
+Drug levels have also risen regularly and are less susceptible, in the short term, to ups and downs.
+Drug levels in the DBS patient were effectively 47% higher than the mean value, suggesting consistent PrEP adherence over most of the period covering his exposure to HIV.
+If he had been taking the drug since he made his diagnosis, the drug's levels would be just 47% of the average steady state level or 31% of his actual level in this patient.

 This is an indirect way of measuring drug levels.
-Since the age of onset of symptoms occurred four weeks before the diagnosis of HIV infection of the patient and the dried blood test was conducted over three weeks and the period of risk according to the patient began two weeks before the onset of symptoms, leaving nine weeks for the drug to accumulate; this test does not completely rule out the possibility that he would have failed in adherence to PrEP when he took a risk and that he had started PreP again.
-However, the patient insists that is not the case.
+Since the age of onset of symptoms occurred four weeks before the patient's diagnosis of HIV infection and the dry blood test was carried out over three weeks later and the risk period according to the patient started two weeks before the onset of symptoms, thus leaving nine weeks for the drug to accumulate; this test does not entirely exclude the possibility that he would have failed to adhere to PrEP by the time he took a risk and that he would have started PreP again.
+However, the patient insists that this is not the case.

-There was a small sample of blood from your diagnostic test, taken three days before the patient discover seropositive,
+There was a small blood sample from his diagnostic test, taken three days before the patient found himself HIV-positive,

-This revealed high levels of tenofovir and emtricitabine levels so high that they were above the assay limit of quantitation.
-However this was not a long-term test and drug levels and again could not completely rule out the possibility that he had had a lapse in membership around the time he was exposed to HIV.
+This revealed high levels of tenofovir and levels of emtricitabine so high that they were above the limit of quantification of the test.
+However this was not a long-term test and drug levels and again they could not totally exclude the possibility that he had had a lapse in adherence around the time he was exposed to HIV.

-Resistance tests showed that patients with HIV who had no significant resistance to antiretroviral drug class known as protease inhibitors.
-It had a resistance mutation for the first generation of drugs NNRTI nevirapine, emtricitabine and complete resistance.
-He also had extensive resistance to the first generation of NRTIs that drugs such as zidovudine (AZT) and stavudine (d4T), and these mutations also confer some resistance to tenofovir.
-However it does not have the call to K65R which confers high level resistance to tenofovir and it was estimated that the pattern of change and resistance was only 1,3 fold resistance to tenofovir, which means that the drug levels 30% higher than required for resistant virus should not have been strong enough to prevent infection - and he had drug levels much higher in this test.
-Resistance, and yet, is a complex process and some combinations of mutations can catalyze higher levels of resistance than they produce themselves.
+Resistance tests showed that the HIV patient who did not have significant resistance to the class of antiretrovirals known as protease inhibitors.
+He had a resistance mutation to the first generation of NRTI drugs nevirapine, and complete resistance to emtricitabine.
+He also had widespread resistance to the first generation of NRTI than drugs such as zidovudine (AZT) and stavudine (d4T), and these mutations also provide some resistance to tenofovir.
+However, they do not have the so-called K65R that gives tenofovir a high level of resistance and it was estimated that the mutation and resistance pattern was only 1,3 times resistance to tenofovir, which means that drug levels are 30% higher than those needed for resistant viruses should not have been strong enough to prevent infection - and he had much higher drug levels present in the tests.
+Resistance, however, is a complex process and some combinations of mutations can catalyze higher levels of resistance than they will produce on their own.

-Not relevant to the apparent failure of PrEP, but for the spread of drug resistance, was the fact that this patient also had two resistance mutations to the integrase inhibitor drug resistance and drug elvitegravir.
+Not relevant to the apparent failure of PrEP, but for the spread of drug resistance, it was the fact that this patient also had two mutations of resistance to the drug integrase inhibitor and resistance to the drug elvitegravir.

-Since four of the five therapeutic first-line regimens are recommended by the Department of Health and Human Services, are based on integrase inhibitors, and that this class of drugs is being evaluated for use as PrEP, and would be a concern that more viruses resistant integrase inhibitors began to circulate.
+Since four of the five first-line therapeutic regimens are recommended by the Department of Health and Human Services, they are based on integrase inhibitors, and this class of drugs is being evaluated for use as PrEP, and it would be a concern that more viruses resistant to integrase inhibitors began to circulate.

-The patient himself was placed in a class scheme three powerful drugs like dolutegravir, rilpivirine and boosted darunavir and became undetectable only three weeks after the start.
+The patient himself was placed on a class three potent medication regimen such as dolutegravir, rilpivirine and boosted darunavir and became undetectable just three weeks after onset.

-It is not unexpected that there would be any cases of failure of PrEP; but the fact that this is the first case report of the tens of thousands of people held with PrEP shows that it is very rare.
+It is not unexpected that there would be possible cases of PrEP failure; but the fact that this is the first case report among the tens of thousands of people on PrEP shows that it is very rare.

-Translated into 02 March 2016 by Claudio Souza from the text Almost-Certain case of PrEP failure due to drug resistance Reported at CROI 2016 Gus Cairns Published: 25 February 2016 for aidsmap
+Translated on March 02, 2016 by Cláudio Souza from the text in Almost-Certain case of PrEP failure due to drug resistance Reported at CROI 2016 by Gus Cairns Published in: 25 February 2016 for AIDSMAP